(Morrow) Reid and Williams 2010 Category: Eunotioid

 Valves are weakly arcuate.
 The dorsal margin is more strongly curved than the ventral margin.
 In larger specimens, a weakly gibbous shoulder can be observed on the dorsal margins near the apices.
 Apices are subcapitate, slightly recurved dorsally and narrow (2.0-2.5 µm) .
 Striae are nearly parallel and are interrupted by a hyaline line near the ventral margin.
 The striae are separated by externally thickened, transapical costae.
 The costae terminate on the dorsal margin as prominent, planar wing- or spine-like projections.
-A reduced raphe is present on the ventral face-mantle junction at the apices, but it can be difficult to discern in LM.
+A reduced raphe is present on the ventral mantle interface at the apices, but it can be difficult to discern in LM.
 Areolae are not resolvable in LM.
 Rimoportulae are absent.

 Basionym: Eunotia catillifera

 Length Range: 10-42 µm

 Frustule in ventral girdle view rectangular, in dorsal view sometimes broader in middle than on ends.
 Dorsal valve margin strongly convex, ventral margin slightly concave.
 Ends of valve rostrate-capitate.
 Terminal nodules above ventral margin near valve apices.
 Striae parallel, alternating with plates which obscure them.
 Plates fin-like, diminishing in size toward valve ends.
 Raphe partly on ventral valve mantle and partly on valve face.
 Striae 11-14 in 10 µm.
 Length 10-42 µm.
 Breadth 2.8-6.1 µm.